ryanspletzer/ryanspletzer.github.io/_posts/2023-04-25-powershell-conf.md

 If you've talked to me at any point, you likely know that PowerShell is a really important language and ecosystem for me, and was a real inflection point in my career.

-Back in 2014 I was at my first job doing SharePoint Server development in C# -- which was the _hippest_, _coolest_ type of development a young software engineer could ask to do, especially in the era where mobile apps were exploding. :) But I digress.
+Back in 2014 I was at my first job doing SharePoint Server development in C# -- which, obviously, was the _hippest_, _coolest_ type of development a young software engineer could ask to do, especially in the era where mobile apps were exploding. :) But I digress.

 I quickly learned that SharePoint Server begets SQL Server which also begets learning about Active Directory, which is connected to Exchange Online, which is connected to Office 365 and Azure AD, and Azure subscriptions and resources can